BalanceBalls/nekot/README.md

 A tool for those who appreciate keyboard driven apps and terminal workflows

+No Python, no Node, no bloat required

 ## Features
+ * 📦 **Single binary** - lightweight, zero dependencies, use anywhere without any requirements
  * 🤖 **Support for OpenAI compatible APIs** (ChatGPT, Mistral, Ollama, LMStudio, and more)
  * 🌟 **Support for Gemini API**
  * 💬 **Chat sessions** management and quick chats